George Russell Wins Canadian Grand Prix Sprint After Battle With Kimi Antonelli

 Key Facts

-- George Russell won the Canadian Grand Prix sprint race, finishing ahead of Kimi Antonelli.
+- George Russell won the Canadian Grand Prix sprint race after a close contest with Mercedes teammate Kimi Antonelli.

-- Russell secured pole position for the sprint by narrowly beating Antonelli in qualifying.
+- Russell secured pole position for both the sprint and main race in Montreal, with Antonelli starting alongside him.

-- Kimi Antonelli expressed frustration over team radio following a clash with Russell during the sprint.
+- Kimi Antonelli expressed frustration over team radio following an on-track clash with Russell during the sprint.

-- Mercedes team principal Toto Wolff told Antonelli to stop complaining on the radio after the incident.
+- Mercedes team principal Toto Wolff told Antonelli to stop complaining over the radio after the incident.

 What Happened